 And so much style.
 The clothes.
 The make-up.
 The hair.
 A time capsule of 60s, Parisian cool.
 Not to mention, that face.
 You tell me Anna Karina isn’t just someone you want to stare at all night.
 Those huge eyes.
 Those lips.
 I know, I know, there’s a whole lot of people hung up on that other one.
 You know, Jean what’s-her-face from BREATHLESS.
 She’s good too.
 My point is Godard filled his films with people that were fascinating to look at; Karina, Seberg, Belmondo, Eddie Constantine…They may or may not have been great actors, in the traditional sense.
 But there’s something incredibly charismatic about all of them that makes you just want to keep watching them, even if they’re not really doing anything.
 Which really is kind of amazing, if you think about it.

 Look, I’m not trying to dumb down Godard films.
 Not in the least.
 There is a depth to them that is staggering.
 But unlike some other filmmakers whose visual style is essential to understanding the movie on even a fundamental level, they can be immensely entertaining on even the most superficial level.
 So, here I go.
 I’m just gonna say it.
 “Yeah, I like Godard movies.
 Especially the early ones.
-The chicks are hot and they look cool as hell.”
+The women are beautiful and they look cool as hell.”